pulumi/docs/pulumi-hugo/themes/default/content/blog/dynamic-providers/index.md

 <!--more-->

-A provider manages the CRUD lifecycle of a resource against some underlying service.
+A provider manages the CRUD (Create, Read, Update, Delete) life-cycle of a resource against some underlying service.
 The underlying service can be one of the public clouds or an on-premise service.
-For example, AWS, Azure, GCP, and Kubernetes are all resource providers, which can create/update/destroy resources in the respective clouds.
+For example, AWS, Azure, GCP, and Kubernetes are have resource providers, which can manage resources by request.

 ## _Dynamic_ Resource Provider